minxuancao/GithubEntitlement/README.md

 1. Ideally, there should be an easy way for adding new features to preprocess so that old features don't need to be recalculated.

-2. Right now, the MongoDB collection is hardcoded in the code, which is hard for maintenance.
-I will change this.